-The Winter Park Sidewalk Art Festival has proudly showcased the artists and art programs of Orange County public and private schools since the first festival in 1960.
+The Winter Park Sidewalk Art Festival has proudly showcased the artists and art programs of Orange County and Winter Park public and private schools since the first festival in 1960.

-You'll be amazed to see the unique art works created by these talented students.
-The displays are located across the railroad tracks near the Post Office along with the easel painting and museum activities for children.
-The exhibit is named in honor of Leon Theodore, an artist, teacher, and former member and president of the art festival board.
+The skillful and unique art works created by these talented students will amaze you.
+The exhibit is named in memory of Leon Theodore, an inspirational teacher, artist and former member and president of the art festival board.
+The student displays are located across the railroad tracks opposite the stage.

 Leon Theodore taught for Orange County Public Schools at Hungerford High School and then at Edgewater High School until his retirement.
 He was an exhibiting artist in The Winter Park Sidewalk Art Festival and developed the students’ section where artwork from Orange County private and public schools could be displayed.
-He was a long time WPSAF board member and the 1983 president.
-In 2000 the WPSAF committee changed the name of the student section to the Leon Theodore Schools Exhibit in his honor and memory.
-He passed away in March, 1999 during the same weekend of the Festival.
+He was a long-time WPSAF board member and the 1983 president.
+In 2000, the WPSAF committee changed the name of the student section to the Leon Theodore Schools Exhibit in his honor and memory.
+He passed away in March, 1999 during the same weekend as the Festival.

 I began with Mr. Theodore at Edgewater in the 10th grade.
 I will never forget his first comment on the first day of his classes each year, “If you are sitting in one of my desks because you think this class is going to be an easy A, please get up and get out.
 I take teaching art very seriously.”
 I quickly learned that this teacher truly cared about each individual student and showed us how to gain confidence through our own expressions in art.